-SI.
-No. Name of Centre Sub.
+Name of Centre Sub.
 Code & Sub.
-Code Number Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Centre for Indian Languages (CIL) Hindi - HNDH (855) Master Degree in Hindi with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Hindi should have a minimum of Hindi Literature 20

-75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
+Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Centre for Indian Languages (CIL) Hindi - HNDH (855) Master Degree in Hindi with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Hindi should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
-2 Centre for Indian Languages (CIL) Urdu - URDH (856) Master Degree in Urdu with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+Hindi 20 2 Centre for Indian Languages (CIL) Urdu - URDH (856) Master Degree in Urdu with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
 OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Urdu should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
-Urdu Literature 28 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
-Centre for Indian Languages Translation Master Degree in Translation studies/Hindi Translation studies with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
-Hindi 20 (CIL) OR English 30 A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Hindi Translation should have a minimum of 75% marks in aggregate or its equivalent grade on a Linguistic 31 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
+Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
+Urdu 28 3 Indian Tra Languages - F Translation Master Degree in Translation studies/Hindi Translation studies with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Hindi Translation should have a Hindi English 30 minimum of 75% marks in aggregate or its equivalent grade point scale wherever the grading system is followed Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS a the UGC Regulations 2022. point scale wherever the grading system is followed Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per Linguistic

 SI.
 No. Name of Centre Sub.
 Code & Sub.
-Code Number Educational qualification Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Centre of Russian Studies (CRS) Russian - RSNH (860) Master Degree in Russian with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+Code Number Educational qualification Relevant/A Ilied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Centre of Russian Studies (CRS) Master Degree in Russian with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
 OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Russian should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
 Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
-Russian 41
+41

 SI.
-No. Sub.
+No. Name of Centre Sub.
 Code & Sub.
-Code Number Relevant/Allied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Master Degree in Spanish with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
+Code Number Educational qualification Relevant/A Ilied UGC/CSIR NET Subject UGC/CSIR NET Subject Code 1 Centre for Spanish, Portuguese, Italian and Latin American Studies (CSPI&LAS) Master Degree in Spanish with 55% marks or its equivalent grade in a point scale wherever grading system is followed.
 OR Two-year M.Phil Degree in Spanish with at least 55% marks of a recognized University/Institution (with dissertation/seminar/viva) or one year M.Phil degree in Spanish with 55% marks with additional one year research experience of a recognized University/Institution, and one publication and 55% marks or equivalent in Master's degree.
+OR A candidate seeking admission after a 4-year/8-semester bachelor's degree programme in Spanish should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
+Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.
 40

-OR A candidate seeking admission after a 4-year/8- semester bachelor's degree programme in Spanish should have a minimum of 75% marks in aggregate or its equivalent grade on a point scale wherever the grading system is followed.
-Relaxation to SC/ST/OBC (Non creamy layer)/PWD/EWS as per the UGC Regulations 2022.